davidjguru/davidjguru.github.io/_posts/2019-12-30-Books-local-web-development-with-DDEV-explained.md

 ## 1- Introduction

-As I have already mentioned on other occasions, I was lucky enough to know about DDEV [(https://www.ddev.com)](https://www.ddev.com/) from the advice of a friend.
+As I have already mentioned on other occasions, I was lucky enough to know about DDEV [(https://www.ddev.com)](https://www.ddev.com/) from the advice of a friend, Pedro Cambra [(@pcambra)](https://twitter.com/pcambra).
 He told me about DDEV and he also told me about Randy Fay [(@randyfay)](https://twitter.com/randyfay), a developer of the staff behind the tool.
 With the first thing (using the tool) I tried a lot and with the second I worked by delegated criteria: if a friend spoke so well about Randy Fay, then I had to pay attention.
 That's how I started to test DDEV in my environments and projects and I followed Randy.

 **This is important:** Ain't no good technology without good people operating behind it and DDEV is a very, very rich project in its community and development.
 That's why (I guess) the tool and the Human team (here) is very related.
 Follow them.